 Consideration will be given where feasible, in the furnishing of home delivered meals to the use of organizations which a) have demonstrated an ability to provide home delivered meals efficiently and reasonably; and b) furnish assurances to the area agency that such an organization will maintain efforts to solicit voluntary support and that funds made available under this title to the organization will not be used to supplant funds from non-federal sources.

 OUTCOME MEASUREMENT

 The provider must include NIAAA required outcome measurement questions on client surveys.
+This form is available from our website at nwilaaa.org, under Resources → Grantee Information page.

-Chapter 6 GAP Filling and Respite Services
+Chapter 6 GAP Filing and Respite Services

 GENERAL INFORMATION